 2. The performance tax

-In contrast, companies often subject women to gender policing and don’t reward them, even when they possess the same traits that are highly valued in men.
+Women are also subjected to gender policing and are not rewarded even when they possess the same traits that are highly valued in men.
 Compared to men in the same roles, women are held to higher standards and more readily penalized over any gaps in their technical skills.
+And here’s the kicker: One survey found that almost 90% of women face backlash even when they do succeed at work.

-When companies are less likely to recognize women’s leadership potential, they make it harder for women to progress in their careers.
-Across the tech industry, women hold fewer than 20% of leadership positions.
-And the imbalance starts at the very bottom of the corporate leadership ladder — at the proverbial broken rung, where companies promote fewer women in entry-level positions to first-level managers.
-According to McKinsey, only 52 women in technical roles are promoted to manager for every 100 men.
+When companies overlook women’s leadership potential, they make it harder for women to progress in their careers.
+Across the tech industry, women hold just 24% of leadership positions.
+This imbalance starts at the very bottom of the corporate leadership ladder — at the proverbial broken rung, where companies promote fewer women in entry-level positions to first-level managers.
+According to McKinsey, this is why women only hold 40% of manager-level positions in a typical company, and the number decreases as they go higher.

 4. Intersectional gender inequity

 Useful data on LGBTQ+ tech workers is nonexistent as they are often excluded from measurement.
-But early research suggests that systemic inequalities exist.
-These can have a negative impact on their career opportunities, perceived professional credibility, and ability to fit in at work.
+But early research suggests that systemic inequalities exist and can impact their career opportunities, perceived professional credibility, and the ability to fit in at work.
+In the U.S., 23% of LGBTQI+ employees surveyed experience discrimination at the workplace.
+That’s 23% too many.

 “All inequality is not created equal.” — Professor Kimberlé Crenshaw, civil rights advocate and Professor of Law, UCLA and Columbia Law School, who coined the term intersectionality